-Nuclear power currently represents approximately 40 per cent of Sweden’s national power supply.
-There are three nuclear power plants in the country, with a total of seven reactors in operation.
+Nuclear power currently represents approximately 35 per cent of Sweden’s national power supply.
+There are three nuclear power plants in the country, with a total of six reactors in operation.
 These NPPs are the Forsmark, Oskarshamn and Ringhals plants.
 The Forsmark NPP has three reactors in operation.
 The Oskarshamn NPP shut down two of its three reactors in 2017.
-The Ringhals NPP shut down one of its four reactors in 2019 and will shut down yet another reactor in 2020.
+The Ringhals NPP shut down one of its four reactors in 2019 and another one in 2020.

 Licensees of nuclear facilities always bear the full responsibility for facility safety and for protecting workers and the surroundings from detriment due to ionising radiation.
 These safety requirements also apply during shutdown and decommissioning of a facility.
 The Swedish Radiation Safety Authority serves as the Government’s expert authority in the fields of nuclear power safety and radiological (radiation) protection.
 The role of the Swedish Radiation Safety Authority is to impose requirements to ensure nuclear safety and radiation protection, as well as to conduct follow-ups and inspections to ensure that the entities operating, shutting down or decommissioning nuclear facilities fulfil all applicable requirements and take their responsibility for radiation safety.